openfaas/faas-netes/README.md

 ### Image pull policy

 By default, deployed functions will use an [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/#updating-images) of `Always`, which ensures functions using static image tags are refreshed during an update.

-If this is not desired behavior, set the `image_pull_policy` environment variable to an alternative.  `IfNotPresent` is particularly useful when developing locally with minikube.
+If this is not desired behavior, OpenFaaS Pro customers can set the `image_pull_policy` environment variable to an alternative. `IfNotPresent` is particularly useful when developing locally with minikube.
 In this case, you can set your local environment to [use minikube's docker](https://kubernetes.io/docs/getting-started-guides/minikube/#reusing-the-docker-daemon) so `faas-cli build` builds directly into minikube's image store.
 `faas-cli push` is unnecessary in this workflow - use `faas-cli build` then `faas-cli deploy`.

 Note: When set to `Never`, **only** local (or pulled) images will work.
 When set to `IfNotPresent`, function deployments may not be updated when using static image tags.